chrxr/iBooks-KF8/README.md

   * File for conversion must be placed in /files folder
   * Output place in /repubbed folder

-Usage: Navigate to scripts file in the command line, then type "python ibooks_kf8.py"
+Usage: Navigate to 'script' folder in the command line, then type "python ibooks_kf8.py"

 Things you need for this to work: